Afghan children ready to walk down Sesame Street

 "Less than two-thirds of children are enrolled in primary school," he told reporters and children who had been invited to meet characters Grover and Ernie at a briefing in Kabul.

-"'Sesame Street' is undoubtedly the most influential children's television program in the world.
+"'Sesame Street' is undoubtedly the most influential children's television programme in the world.
 It was the first show to effectively use television as education," he said.

 The series, funded by the U.S. embassy in Kabul and known in Afghanistan as 'Baghch-e-Simsim', will also be broadcast in the Pashto language on another channel, LEMAR TV.